todogroup/ospo-career-path/OSPO-101/module4/README.md

 By the end of this section, you should be able to:

-* Describe what Inner Source is and how it's useful for improving internal projects as well as external open source engagement.
+* Describe what Inner Source is and how it's useful for improving internal projects as well as external open source engagement
-* Explain some practical steps that can be taken to implement Inner Source practices in your organization.
+* Explain some practical steps that can be taken to implement Inner Source practices in your organization

 ## Lesson: Why Inner Source?